 • Have an interest in joining fraternities and sororities

-• How important student body diversity is to them
+• Value student body diversity

 • Financial aid availability (don’t just look at the sticker price